anissaHM/Natural-Language-Processing-NLP/README.md

 ![Model Accuracy](accuracy)

 As seen in the picture, the model has a high accuracy, the accuracy of the model is 95%.
-I cancel the training after reached 95% accuracy because I only need 95% accuracy for this project.
+I cancel the training after reached 95% accuracy because I only need 95% accuracy and focus more on training speed for this project.